 You are here:

-The Schengen Member States will introduce the biometric visa as of 06.06.2013 in the region of Southern Africa.
+The Schengen Member States introduced the biometric visa on the 06.06.2013 in the Region of Southern Africa.

 Therefore, the biometric data of all visa applicants older than 12 years will have to be registered.
 All visa clients have to apply in person at the Regional Consular Centre in Pretoria or the Consulate General in Cape Town (please consult the link “where to apply” on our website), where the fingerprints and a photograph are scanned for the central database of the Schengen countries.
 All the other visa requirements remain the same.

-As of 06.06.2013 no visa applications will be accepted, if not personally submitted by the applicant.
+Since the 06.06.2013 visa applications are no longer accepted, if not personally submitted by the applicant.